Our commitment to you

 - our professional advisers, including our accountants, auditors and lawyers;

-- investors, agents or advisers, or any entity that has an interest in our business;
+- investors, agents, advisers, organisations who generate business for us, or any entity that has an interest in our business;

 - other comparison sites, mortgage brokers or providers of investment, financial or credit where it is legal for us to do so;